Qusic/atom-youcompleteme/README.md

 ```
 # Install the package
-# Open Atom and it will download ycmd automatically.
+# Open Atom and it will download ycmd automatically from Github.
+Depending on your Internet connection, it may take several minutes.

 # Build C++ components of ycmd
 # Sometimes you have to rebuild them after upgrading the package.